FouadAH/2D-platformer/README.md

 # 2D-platformer
-2D action platformer made with the unity game engine
+A 2D Bullet Hell Platformer prototype made using the Unity engine